-The College will continue to work with Wheel Bus to improve bus transit.
+The College will continue to work with local transit agencies to improve bus transit.
 For purposes of this FMP, the future site plan assumes that the current bus stop location will remain between Lots C and D. The FMP includes the following transit programs:

-• Coordinate with Wheel Bus to improve bus transit frequency and access to the campus.
+• Coordinate with Wheels Bus to improve bus transit frequency and access to the campus.